adjust/ios_sdk/README.md

 ![][adc-associated-domains]

+**Important**: Usually, `iOS Team ID` is the same as the `Prefix` value (above picture) for your app.
+In some cases, it can happen that these two values differ.
+If this is the case, please go back to this [step][#ulink-setup] and use `Prefix` value for `iOS Team ID` field in the adjust dashboard.

 Once you have done this, you should enable `Associated Domains` in your app's Xcode project settings, and copy the generated universal link from the dashboard into the `Domains` section.

 ![][xcode-associated-domains]

 Next, find or add the method `application:continueUserActivity:restorationHandler:` in your Application Delegate.
 In that method, add the following call to adjust:

 ``` objc
 - (BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity